 With the size and layout we will then explore single storey extension roof options, tiled mono pitch, dual or ridged, hipped or flat roofs.
 Then we add the finishing touches with you discussing and displaying options around glazing and the important wow factors.
 We keep up to date with trends and new material finishes, plus cheaper alternatives that have similar effects.

 Most single storey extensions can be built under permitted development, see guide below.
 We will give you the necessary advice and where necessary make permitted development enquiries.

 Take a look at our gallery of single storey extensions in Hull, Beverley, Hedon, Goole and surrounding areas.

-In most cases a single storey can be done under permitted development (see below) which means it does not need a home owner planning permission application.
+In most cases a single storey extension can be done under permitted development (see below) which means it does not need a home owner planning permission application.

 Larger rear single storey extensions over the permitted development measurements can be done on a prior approval application.
-This is a basically a planning app that’s deemed approved.
+This is a basically a planning application that’s deemed approved.
 The council will send notice to any neighbours that share a boundary, and if no reasonable objections are made, its deemed approved.

 Here at CK Architectural, design consultants will advise what type of application is needed and the likelihood of approval.
-We will check the design against the planning guidance, such as over development, impact on street scene, right of light, over shadowing, loss of amenity and outlook, massing/dominance, loss of privacy, etc. Take alook at our Planning Permission Guide or the local Planning Portal for more information.
+We will check the design against the planning guidance, such as over development, impact on street scene, right of light, over shadowing, loss of amenity and outlook, massing/dominance, loss of privacy, etc.

 - No more than half the area of land around the “original house” would be covered by additions or other buildings.